kehantan/labbook/docs/buffers_solutions/sds.rst

 * SDS powder
 * Distilled water
-* 100 mL empty bottle
+* Bottle
 * Magnetic stirrer

 **Procedure**

 #.
-Weight 10 g of SDS powder into 100 mL empty bottle.
+Weight 1 g of SDS powder into empty bottle.
 #.
-Add 80 mL of distilled water into the bottle.
+Add 8 mL of distilled water into the bottle.
 #.
 Stir until the solution is clear.

     * This would take quite some time, about 30 mins for the solution to turn completely clear

 #.
-Top up with distilled water until 100 mL of final volume.
+Top up with distilled water until 10 mL of final volume.
 #.
-Label.
-#.
-Store at bench.
+Label and store at bench.